 The Federal Transit Administration, Metro and TriMet are the co-lead agencies for the environmental review process.

 Get information on this process in this March 2017 project newsletter.

 Draft Environmental Impact Statement

 The lead agencies are currently preparing a draft Environmental Impact Statement on the proposed light rail project.
-The draft is anticipated for release in late 2017.
+The draft is anticipated for release in early 2018.